ApryseSDK/pdftron-react-native/API.md

 ### zoom
 double, optional

-This prop lets define the zoom of the document
+This prop defines the zoom of the document

 ```js
 <DocumentView